TomCrypto/Lambda/README.md

 ## Missing features

 - Bidirectional path tracing
-- more of everything else
+- More of everything else
 - ...

 ## How to use